-There are four flags that can be sensed by the I/O ship facility.
-They are the job done (MTF), error (ER), tape control ready (GO), and tape transport ready (TUR).
-The MTF and ER are sensed by the same IOT (instruction).
+There are four flags that can be sensed by the I/O skip facility.
+They are the job done (MTF), error (ER), tape control ready (TCR), and tape transport ready (TUR).
+The MTF and ER are sensed by the same IOT instruction.
 If the interrupt is enabled, the MTF and ER flags generate an interrupt.

-The MTF flag and the ER flag (if an error occurs) are set at the completion of the specified function.
+The MTF flag and the ER flag are set at the completion of the specified function.
 An exception, however, is when an illegal command occurs; it sets the ER flag as soon as the illegal command is detected.
 The ER is set by an illegal command or any of the following events:

-BAD TAPE ERROR BOT (Beginning of Tape) DATA LATE ERROR PARITY ERROR EOF (end-of-file) EOT (end-of-tape) READ COMPARE ERROR RECORD LENGTH INCORRECT
+BAD TAPE ERROR

+BOT (Beginning of Tape)

+DATA LATE ERROR

+PARITY ERROR

+EOF (end-of-file)

+EOT (end-of-tape)

+READ COMPARE ERROR

+RECORD LENGTH INCORRECT